STBL <> KAITO Creator Guide

 • $STBL, the governance, coordination, and value participation token. $STBL holders set protocol parameters, guide ESS policy, and participate in value created by adoption and network activity.

-STBL emphasises transparency, verifiable collateralization, and community-aligned value capture through governance.
+STBL emphasizes transparency, verifiable collateralization, and community-aligned value capture through governance.

 MFS channels staking activity back into the protocol’s economic cycle, helping deepen liquidity, reduce circulating supply, and strengthen long-term alignment between users and the STBL ecosystem.